Supervisor: Dr. Carrie Betel

 4 months breast / 8 months OB/gyne & abdominal

 The abdominal rotation includes a full spectrum of gynecologic and abdominal imaging during ultrasound, CT and MRI rotations.
 Fellows will gain extensive experience in the following subspecialty areas: trauma, hepatobiliary/pancreas, urology, gastrointestinal disease, and oncology.
 We are the largest regional trauma center in Canada.
-We also perform state-of-the art prostate MRI and biopsy, as well as CT colonography.
+We also perform state-of-the art CT colonography.
 Our abdominal program performs all image guided procedures including ultrasound and CT guided solid organ biopsy and abscess drainage and sonohysterography, and fellows will become proficient in these procedures during their fellowship.

 The obstetric rotation is flexible in duration and can be up to 2 days/week, depending on the background of the candidate.
 This rotation takes place in a dedicated Obstetric Ultrasound department within Sunnybrook Hospital, which includes a multidisciplinary team and the opportunity to work closely with obstetricians.
 During this rotation the fellows will be exposed to both routine screening obstetrical ultrasound (including first trimester nuchal translucency screen, anatomic studies, and third trimester biophysical profile studies) as well as a high-risk referral population.
 Depending on the interest of the fellow, there is the opportunity to become involved with fetal MRI and neonatal imaging.